Are you looking to monetize your emails, but don't know where to start? This guide will walk you through your options.

 - Campaign tracking and reporting

 Unlike ESPs, an email ad server has an ad decision engine.
 The engine ingests business rules defined by the publisher (such as enabling 1st-price auctions to increase CPMs) and advertiser goals (such as $20K spread evenly over a month), and then, out of 100s or even 10000s of ads, it chooses the right one to show in just milliseconds.

 An email ad server, then, allows you to create personalized email ad experiences that won't ruin the user experience.
 It's great for larger brands who want to:

 - Monetize their emails with direct-sold ads

 - Sell desktop, app, and email ads to the same advertiser (and run them at the same time)

 There are a few well-known ones, but they are limited in number:

-PowerInbox, LiveIntent, and Passendo will be more of your standard email ad servers, while Adzerk provides APIs to build a custom direct-sold email platform.
+PowerInbox, LiveIntent, and Passendo will be more of your standard email ad networks, while Adzerk's platform is centered around direct-sold email ads.

 Google Ads Manager used to have this functionality but deprecated the feature in 2019.